 Spare time education...

-June 1, 1950, the GAC issues the directive on developing spare-time education for workers and staff members.
-The priority is clearly given to political
+June 1, 1950, the GAC issued the directive on developing spare-time education for workers and staff members.
+Priority was clearly given to political

 education (a rudimentary education in the doctrine of “class struggle” and the workers' role in the new society) and literacy classes (a literacy standard of 1,000 characters was to be attained by all workers within 3 to 5 years).
 The program was coordinated by the trade unions—the mass organization for workers, the Ministry of Labour, and the Ministry of Education.